-It fails not only as an adaptation but as its own stand alone movie and this really is a shame because it has drug the legacy of a fantastic show through the mud.
+It fails not only as an adaptation but as its own stand alone movie and this really is a shame because it has dragged the legacy of a fantastic show through the mud.

 Even though I only first watched Avatar: The Last Airbender a few months ago, I already know this one of the greatest epic tales I have seen.

-It deserves to be ranked up there with other fantastic stories like Star Wars, Lord of The Rings and Harry Potter but it is not because of this horrible train wreck of a movie.
+It deserves to be ranked up there with other fantastic stories like Star Wars and Lord of The Rings but it is not because of this horrible, train wreck of a movie.

 If the movie had been good it would have firmly established the show as the master storyteller it is, but now when people look back on it they only see an awful film.

 I would like to see another adaptation of the show because I want to see it done justice.